 Like any major city, Los Angeles has its fair share of ghost stories.
 From haunted buildings to haunted ships, if you know where to look, this famously sunny city can be a paranormal playground.
-Even surrounding communities like Pasadena and the City of Orange have found favor among local paranormal investigators, and have contributed a rise to a variety of spooky tours through crime scenes and celebrity graveyards.
+Even surrounding communities like Pasadena and Orange County have found favor among local paranormal investigators, and have contributed a rise to a variety of spooky tours through crime scenes and celebrity graveyards.
 Most of these tours take place year-round, but will run more frequently in October when things start ramping up toward Halloween.

 On this guided walking tour of hauntings, massacres, bombings, and horrific crime scenes, you can learn about the dark side of Los Angeles.
 Your guide will walk you through the city's grim history, from the first cemeteries ever built in the city to the famously gruesome murder of the Black Dahlia in Leimert Park.
 Offered by Downtown LA Walking Tours, this tour runs year-round and although it's open to all ages, parental guidance is suggested.

-Rudolph Valentino's ghost has been reportedly seen in 13 different locations around Los Angeles, including at Hollywood Forever Cemetery, where he and scads of other stars of the silver screen are buried.
+Silent film star Rudolph Valentino's ghost has been reportedly seen in 13 different locations around Los Angeles, including at Hollywood Forever Cemetery, where he and scads of other stars of the silver screen are buried.
 With tours led by Hollywood historians, you'll learn a lot about your favorite stars buried in the cemetery like Judy Garland and Mel Blanc, the voice of Bugs Bunny.
 Alternate tours that focus on themes like Jewish heritage and forgotten celebrities can be booked upon request.

 Ghost Hunters of Urban Los Angeles (GHOULA) is not a tour company.
 It's actually a social group for paranormal enthusiasts that hosts regular events like movie screenings and free tours for members and non-members alike.
-On the group's website, you can even find maps of haunted places in LA, so you can design your own self-guided tour.
+On the group's website, you can even find maps of haunted places in Los Angeles so you can design your own self-guided tour.